LeoSf/course_freertos/notes/notes_ch9_semihosting_uart.md

     * type: LPUART1_RX
     * default name: ST-LINK_VCP_RX

+**Another important thing here is that for the current board (NULEO-L552), the LPUART1 is connected to the VCP UART (Embedded ST-LINK/V2), and the USART3 is connected to the ARDUINO D0/D1 connector.
+This default configuration only depends on the SBx connections (soldering bridges) in the board.**

 In the new STM32CubeIDE the code structure is realy hihg level since in the main.c file you are going to find only calls to functions and macros.
 This is suitable since the MX tool manages the comple HAL.
 The only problem could be that in future versions the current code will no be compatible... (as always) but it really depends on the manufacturer.